stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Transcriptome

-The transcriptome refers to the set of transcripts (mRNAs) in a cell,  tissue, or sample.
+The transcriptome refers to the set of transcripts (mRNAs) in a cell or population of cells.
 In transcriptome sequencing (RNA-seq), library preparation includes steps that enrich for mRNAs, and the abundance of reads from particular transcripts can be used to estimate the abundance of that transcript.

 ### Variant